 Below are some ongoing projects and anticipated full manuscript completion timelines.

 I regard research as a privilege as well as a responsibility and endeavor to conduct impactful research that contributes to both theory and practice.
 I hope to write more business and policy-related content for public media once I wrap up some research projects.
 So far, on this front, I have published lots of tweets at @kcvgd.
 The handle is a shorthand for "KC Vagabond."
 The Twitter banner photo was taken in 2010 at a conservation area in Bolikhamxay province, Laos.

-Here are my best-known refereed academic publications (* denotes equal authorship).
+Here are my best-known refereed academic writings (* denotes equal authorship).

 Cao, K. & Gehman, J*.
 2021.
 Certified B Corporations and Benefit Corporations.
 Oxford Bibliographies in Management.
 Edited by Ricky W. Griffin.
 Oxford University Press.
 DOI: 10.1093/OBO/9780199846740-0203

 Cao, K., Gehman, J., & Grimes, M*.
 2018.
 Standing out and fitting in: Charting the emergence of Certified B Corporations by industry and region.
 In Andrew C. Corbett & Jerome A. Katz (Eds.), Advances in Entrepreneurship, Firm Emergence and Growth: Vol. 19.
 Hybrid ventures (1-38)

 Lazaridis School of Business and Economics